 Following an initial fracture related to osteoporosis, doctors will usually recommend drugs to support bone health.
 Some of the osteoporosis drugs that doctors most commonly prescribe are nitrogen bisphosphonates and etidronate, a nonnitrogen bisphosphonate.

 New investigations from the Garvan Institute of Medical Research in Darlinghurst, Australia, have now revealed that the use of some of these drugs — which leads to lower bone loss rates — correlates with a significantly lower mortality risk.

 However, according to the study authors, many people whose doctors have prescribed osteoporosis drugs after an initial fragility fracture do not follow that prescription.

 “It’s a common misconception that osteoporosis affects only women, and many people choose to not take recommended treatments,” notes study co-author Prof. Jacqueline Center.

 “But osteoporotic fractures are not benign,” she warns.
 “Osteoporosis medication not only decreases the risk of further fractures — but it appears that this same medication also decreases mortality rates over the subsequent 15 years.”

-Prof. Center and colleagues report these findings in two study papers, one that they published in Osteoporosis International in April this year, and one featuring in the Journal of Bone and Mineral Research this month.
+Prof. Center and colleagues report these findings in two study papers, one that they published in Osteoporosis International in April this year, and one featuring in the

 In the first study, the researchers analyzed the data of 6,120 participants aged 50 years and over who had enrolled in the Canadian Multicentre Osteoporosis Study.